 7. Self-paced Learning:

 One of the greatest weaknesses of traditional classroom settings is that it does not address individual learner and retention needs.
 Not all students have the same ability to grasp and retain concepts.
 A blended approach ensures that students who lag in class can use online resources for greater clarity.
-Similarly, the quick learners can also progress to the next level.
-Therefore, blended learning helps to reduces stress, increases satisfaction and information retention.
+Similarly, quick learners can also progress to the next level.
+Therefore, blended learning helps to reduce stress, increases satisfaction and information retention.